adam-grandt-tts/data-driven-acquisition/README.md

   - If folder dose not have a parent folder it will be considered a package.
   - Packages are folders that wil have the following attribute enabled:
     - The project URL of the trello board.
-    - The properties JSON array that will include all configured properties for this package.
+    - The properties JSON array stored in HSstore that will include all configured properties for this package.
 - Access control is managed vua the ACL table.
   - An ACL item connects a User or Group to a document or a Folder with a defined access level.
   - Access should be propagated down, that is to say, if a User has access to a folder they should also have access to all sub folders and document in those folders.